-Let’s begin with a little background.
-To ensure higher quality coverage in health plans, the Affordable Care Act (ACA) sought to discover a sturdy base for health insurance requirements.
-The ACA, as of January 2014, has created a list of services that health insurance plans must provide coverage for.
-This mandatory set of services applies to individual plans or plans offered through the small-group markets place (employers with up to 50 employees).
-Because these general services have been deemed ‘essential’, they are known as the 10 essential health benefits.
+Since 2014, the Affordable Care Act (ACA) has mandated that insurance plans cover 10 specific services.
+This mandatory list of services applies to many individual health plans or plans offered through the small-group marketplace (employers with up to 50 employees).
+Because these general services have been deemed “essential,” they are known as the 10 Essential Health Benefits (EHB).

 - Prescription Drugs